 since you yourselves are wise!

-The wisdom of the Corinthian church was in doubt, but Paul asserts that in a sarcastic way.
+The wisdom of the Corinthian church was in doubt, but Paul asserted that in a sarcastic way.
 They were foolish to believe false teachers.
 Ironically, they considered themselves wise.

 For you put up with it

-Paul now gives five examples of how false teachers maltreated the church.
+Paul now gave five examples of how false teachers maltreated the church.

 if one brings you into bondage,